cpplain/launch-school-core-curriculum/rb101/lesson_2/pseudocode-practice.md

 END
 ```

-3. a method that takes an array of integers and returns a new array with every other element
+3. A method that takes an array of integers and returns a new array with every other element.

 ```text
 START